Odalisque with Raised Arms

 Odalisque With Raised Arms is a painting by Henri Matisse, completed in 1923.
-The oil on canvas measuring 23 by 26 inches is in the National Gallery of Art, Washington D.C.
-Matisse's style changed and evolved drastically throughout his career, including a wide and varying collection of paintings depicting the female nude.
-His Odalisque paintings were inspired by his trip to Morocco.
+The oil on canvas measuring 23 by 26 inches is held in the National Gallery of Art, in Washington D.C.
+Matisse's style changed and evolved drastically throughout his career, including his wide and varying collection of paintings depicting female nudes.
+His odalisque paintings were inspired by his trip to Morocco.
 Many of the female subjects in the Odalisque paintings were modeled after Matisse's main model at the time, Henriette Darricarrère.

 Composition

 The subject of the painting is a woman sitting in a green and yellow striped armchair.
 Her figure and the chair take up the majority of the canvas.
 She is nude except for sheer, gold-trimmed harem pants that covers her legs and touches the floor.
 The woman is heavily sexualized by her suggestive pose and how Matisse portrays the curvature of her body.
 Her breasts are round and idealized.
 The brushwork in the painting is loose and shows the gestural movements of the artist.

 The painting has very little spatial depth, forcing the viewer to confront the woman in the foreground.
 The architectural and decorative elements further focus the viewer on the seated female.
 The shadows and curvature of her body is accentuated in contrast with the flat rendering of patterns in the planes behind her.
 The red decorative element, possibly a tapestry or a painting, hanging on the wall and the striped armchair that she is sitting in offer movement to the viewer's eye.